ArfanKabir/Superset/recipe.md

 Test the connection, and you should get a message saying that it's okay.

-Check off all the parameters, and then you should be able to analyze the data in it.
+Check off all the parameters, and then you should be able to add the tables from the database now.

+Back at the homepage, you add the tables and get started with analyzing.